divyakputhussery/divyakputhussery/README.md

 **divyakputhussery/divyakputhussery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 👨🏻‍💻 Currently Building my portfolio | Learning AI & digital marketing
+- 👨🏻‍💻 Currently Building my portfolio
 - 💬 Email marketing in Emarsys is my thing — segmentation, automation, workflows… ask me anything!.
 - 📫 How to [reach](mailto:divyasharath.ai.expert@gmail.com ) me
 - 🏃🏻‍♀️ I love running